Lmenden/cpp-sudoku/README.md

 By keeping track of variable domains, the solver can quickly rule out many dead ends (when a variable's domain is reduced to 0), or avoid checking impossible values (values outside of a variable's domain).

-This solution more complex than similar solutions provided at:
+This solution is more complex than similar solutions provided at:

      - https://www.tutorialspoint.com/sudoku-solver-in-cplusplus